-When I first started researching how to make your own dog food, I realized that there was so much out there about how and what to feed them.
-There’s a mountainous amount of resources that will tell you how many milligrams of each ingredient, each nutrient, each vitamin to feed them.
-Then there’s the whole debate regarding raw vs. cooked diets.
+When I first started researching how to make my own dog food, I was overwhelmed by the information out there.
+There are many resources that will tell you how many milligrams of each ingredient, each nutrient, each vitamin to feed them.
+Then there are many discussions around the benefits of raw vs. cooked diets.

-Another concern I had was budget.
-I expected the homemade meals to be more expensive than kibble, but it actually turned out to be a little less than the price of the premium grain-free kibble I was purchasing.
-There are also pet food delivery services that mail pre-made, portioned food for your pups.
-This is a good option if you don’t have the time to make your own food, however it can be a bit pricier than homemade meals or kibble.
+Another concern was budget.
+I expected homemade meals to be more expensive than kibble, but when purchasing ingredients in bulk, the home-made route turned out to be a little less expensive than the premium grain-free kibble I was purchasing before.
+I also discovered several pet food meal delivery that delivered pre-made, portioned food.
+This is a great option if you don’t have the time to make your own food, however it can be a bit pricier than homemade meals or kibble.

-Many of these resources were very informative, but I quickly realized that feeding a homemade meal required mostly common sense.
-The concerns and issues that arise parallel similar questions we pose when we feed ourselves and our families:
+Many resources are very informative, but I quickly realized my concerns and issues parallel similar questions when I think about how I feed myself:

 Why make your own food vs. eat take out?

 Why do we strive to eat more natural and less processed ingredients?